-Laws are requiring interpreters in healthcare for organizations receiving Medicare, Medicaid, or any type of reimbursement from Federal Health Programs.
-Medical interpretation services and the translation of written documents are mandatory.
+Laws are requiring interpreters in healthcare in 2021 for organizations receiving Medicare, Medicaid, or any type of reimbursement from Federal Health Programs.

-The healthcare facilities can provide medical over-the-phone medical interpretation, medical video remote interpretation, or in-person interpretation.
+The healthcare facilities can provide medical Over-the-Phone interpretation, medical video remote interpretation, or in-person interpretation.
 Of course, the medical interpreter must be certified.

 In case of violation, repercussions can be costly.
 Civil rights violation are not covered by malpractices insurances and represents 2.5% of all malpractices claims.